 The topic of digital transformation is essential to me because I am confronted with it frequently and in many areas as part of my work at the Bundesbank.
 Not least in banking supervision, for which I have been responsible since 2018.
 Here it is important to understand what digitalization means for banks and what effects it can have on the entire financial system.
 Like every other institution, we are required to perform our tasks as efficiently and with high quality as possible.
 We should therefore use digitization ourselves to perform our tasks even better.

-1 Chances of digitization for the financial sector
+1 Chance of digitization for the financial sector

 As you can see, I do not consider digitization to be a distant vision, but rather I believe that we are in the middle of the development towards a digital financial sector.

-There are still critical voices who question the economic benefits of digitization, for example because this is not clearly shown in productivity statistics.
-From my point of view, however, we see the opportunities for the economy and society very clearly in the financial sector.
+Critical voices still question the economic benefits of digitization, for example, because this is not clearly shown in productivity statistics.
+However, from my point of view, we see the opportunities for the economy and society very clearly in the financial sector.

-Competition on the financial markets is also increasing as a result of digitization.
+Competition in the financial markets is also increasing as a result of digitization.
 Many new players are entering the market with innovative ideas and services.
-For the end customer, i.e. for consumers and companies, higher quality at lower prices is promised.
+For the end customer, i.e., higher quality at lower prices is promised for consumers and companies.

-The opportunities of digitization are not only evident in the markets, but also in individual decisions.
+The opportunities of digitization are not only evident in the markets but also individual decisions.
 With the help of algorithms, sources of error in decision-making processes can be better controlled.
 For example, banks then have to rely less on the subjective assessment of an individual bank employee when deciding whether to grant a customer a loan.
 You can incorporate more information into the decision and evaluate it more objectively.
-The same goes for investment decisions: people, no matter how well trained, are subject to systematic psychological biases.
-Well-programmed algorithms can solve this problem and help
+The same goes for investment decisions: people are subject to systematic psychological biases no matter how well trained.
+Well-programmed algorithms can solve this problem and help.

 But I’m not telling you anything new when I say that the risks associated with digitization have increased significantly in recent years.